NotFraagaa/Fraga-Bo2/README.md

     Bank full for all players
     All perman perks are given on spawn to all players MP5 upgraded on weapon locker for all players
+    Bus location with /bus 1

+Survival Maps

+    Raygun & Raygun MK2 average trackers

 Town

-    Box is set to double tap
+    You can chose box location with /fisrtbox
+    1 for doubletap
+    2 for quick revive

 Die Rise

     Bank full for all players
-    All perman perks are given on spawn to all players AN94 upgraded on the weapon locker for all players Last Leaper Round counter
+    All perman perks are given on spawn to all players AN94 upgraded on the weapon locker for all players Leapers tracker
+    Springpads counter

 Mob of the Dead

     Trap timer
-    Box set to cafeteria always
+    Box can be set with /firstbox (1 for cafeteria / 2 for office) Key always spawns with the box
-    Key always spawns at cafeteria
     Last Brutus Round counter

 Buried